Natti94/Tibia_Optimizer/README.md

 VITE_CLOUDINARY_CONTACT_ICON=
 VITE_CLOUDINARY_COOPERATION_ICON=
 VITE_CLOUDINARY_DONATE_ICON=
-VITE...
 ```

 In development the app reads directly from these URLs.
-In production (Netlify), assets are fetched via the Netlify Function (see `netlify/getAssets.js`).
+In production (Netlify), assets are fetched via the Netlify Function (`netlify/functions/getAssets.js`).

 ## Build and deploy (Netlify)